 Donna survived him by 16 years.
 She passed away in September 1985, in Davidson, Genesee County.
 She was buried beside her son Ralph at Eastwood Colonial Memorial Gardens in Davidson, Genesee County.

-Son James Minerd (1935- ? ) was born in 1935 in or around Flint.
-Is he the same James Weston Minerd (1935-2003), a Navy retiree and Vietnam War veteran, who died on July 14, 2003 in San Diego, CA. He was age 68, resided in Santee, CA, and had been born in Flint.
-The obituary in the San Diego Union-Tribune named his children as Kim Floyd of Pendleton, KY; Ramona Shaw of Salt Lake City; Anthony Minerd of Rochester, WA; and James Minerd of Albuquerque.
+Son James Weston Minerd (1935-2003) was born on Jan.
+16, 1935 in or around Flint.
+He was a Navy retiree and Vietnam War veteran.
+He married Laura Jean Hutchinson ( ? - ? ) and resided in Santee, CA. At the age of 68, he died on July 14, 2003 in San Diego, CA. The obituary in the San Diego Union-Tribune named his children as Kim Floyd of Pendleton, KY; Ramona Shaw of Salt Lake City; Anthony Minerd of Rochester, WA; and James Minerd of Albuquerque.

-Son Ralph Lavern Minerd (1939-1980) was born on Oct.
+Son Ralph Lavern Minerd Sr. (1939-1980) was born on Oct.
 19, 1939 near Flint, Genesee County.
 He married Phyllis Ann Filkins (1940-2013), daughter of Joseph and Hattie (Burks) Filkins, on May 19, 1962.
-They resided in Columbiaville, Richfield Township, Genesee County, and had a family of children.
+They resided in Columbiaville, Richfield Township, Genesee County, and had a family of children -- among them Joseph "Joe" Minerd, Ralph Lavern Minerd Jr., Donna Minerd, Pam Minerd-Osgood and Debra Martinez.
 Circa 1980, Ralph was employed by Richfield Disposable as a dump truck driver.
 Tragedy struck three days into the new year at 2 a.m. on Jan.
 3, 1980, when 40-year-old Ralph was driving his truck in the Saginaw area.
 He was one of two men killed in cold blood by a gang of three who were shooting out windows of vehicles, intent on harassing blacks.
 The blast from the shotgun fired by a 15-year-old assailant struck Ralph in the eye, killing him instantly, with the truck careening off the road.
 His remains were laid to rest at Eastwood Colonial Memorial Gardens.
 Numerous news reports about the shootings characterized the killings as "wanton," "homicidal craziness" and a "drunken 'spur-of-the-moment whim'."